mdrakiburrahman/resource-stack/README.md

 <!-- /TOC -->
 ## What is BJS?
-BJS is an internal battle tested framework to schedule and run jobs.
+BJS is a battle tested framework to schedule and run jobs.
 Originating from AzureUX-ResourceStack It's used by the PowerApps to run their large amount of background jobs.

 ### Features